PedroACFerreira/File_Sync/README.md

 - Folder synchronization across the network could be implemented.
 - An executable could be created to run folder synchronization on machines with no python installation.
 Requires script to be adapted.

+## Feedback

+Scripts were developed for Veeam Software as a task.
+You can reach out to me at ferreira.pedro.ac@gmail.com for any questions!

 ##
 [![linting: pylint](https://img.shields.io/badge/linting-pylint-yellowgreen)](https://github.com/pylint-dev/pylint)
 [![compatibility: vermin](https://img.shields.io/badge/vermin-3.6%2B-text?style=flat